 The standard deduction is a dollar amount that reduces your taxable income.
 It is usually adjusted for inflation every year.
 Your standard deduction amount is based on your filing status, and it is subtracted from your AGI (adjusted gross income).

-For the year 2012, the standard deduction is as follows:
+For the year 2018, the standard deduction is as follows:

-- $5,950 for single filers
+- $12,000 for single filers

-- $11,900 for married joint filers
+- $24,000 for married couples filing a joint return

-- $5,950 for married taxpayers filing separately
+- $12,000 for married couples filing separate returns

-- $8,700 for head of household filers
+- $18,000 for head of household filers

 An additional standard deduction for the elderly (over 65) or visually impaired is as follows:

-- $1,450 for single or head of household filers
+- $1,600 for single or head of household filers

-- $1,150 for married filers
+- $1,300 for married filers

 Certain itemized deductions are based on a minimum (or “floor”) amount.
 This means that you can only deduct amounts that exceed the specified “floor.”
 However, there is no longer an income limit for taxpayers who itemize.

 Above-the-line tax deductions are taken before your AGI is calculated (instead of after, like the other deductions).
 Because of this, many believe this type of tax deduction to be more advantageous to taxpayers.
 Above-the-line deductions are subtracted from your gross income, and the resulting number is your AGI.